-2.1.
 A brief history of macroeconometric modeling

 Approaches to macroeconometric modeling have generally followed theoretical developments through the years, with failure to predict important turning points typically leading to a reconsideration of the current dominant method.
-Hendry (2020) identifies four distinct phases in macro modeling history: (i) empirical demand modeling in the early 1900s; (ii) economic forecasting in the 1920s, which failed during the Great Depression; (iii) empirical macroeconomic system modeling that fell out of favor due to oil crises and stagflation in the 1970s; and (iv) dynamic stochastic general equilibrium (DSGE) modeling, which also faltered during the Great Recession.
+Hendry (2020) identifies four distinct phases in macro modeling history: (i) empirical demand modeling in the early 1900s; (ii) economic forecasting in the 1920s, which failed during the Great Depression; (iii) empirical macroeconomic system modeling that fell out of favor due to oil crises and stagflation in the 1970s; and (iv) DSGE modeling, which also faltered during the Great Recession.

 The Great Depression could not be explained by the prevailing economic theory, leading Keynes (1936) to study the possibility of equilibrium unemployment and the mechanisms behind it.
-His ideas were subsequently formalized by Meade (1937), through a complex 9-equation system; Hicks (1937), who extracted the 2-equation IS-LM model from this system; and Samuelson (1951 and 1955), who clarified the interpretation of Keynes' ideas and created a much simpler system in his "neoclassical synthesis" (Vines and Wills, 2018).
-These marked a shift in economic thinking that led to a golden age of macroeconomic policymaking and macroeconometric modeling.
+His ideas2 were subsequently formalized by Meade (1937) through a complex 9-equation system; Hicks (1937), who extracted the 2-equation IS-LM model from this system; and Samuelson (1951, 1955), who clarified the interpretation of Keynes' ideas and created a much simpler system in his "neoclassical synthesis" (Vines and Wills 2018).
+These marked a shift in economic thinking, leading to a golden age of macroeconomic policymaking and macroeconometric modeling.